Brandon Lowe Preview, Player Props: Rays vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox's 4.53 team ERA ranks 21st across all MLB pitching staffs.
+- The Red Sox have a 4.52 team ERA that ranks 21st among all MLB pitching staffs.

-- The Red Sox rank 25th in baseball in home runs surrendered (181 total, 1.3 per game).
+- Red Sox pitchers combine to rank 25th in baseball in home runs surrendered (181 total, 1.3 per game).

-- In his most recent appearance on Tuesday, the righty threw 4 2/3 innings against the Houston Astros, allowing two earned runs while surrendering four hits.
+- In his last time out on Wednesday, the right-hander went 2 2/3 innings against the Houston Astros, allowing six earned runs while surrendering seven hits.

-- The 24-year-old has put up a 3.57 ERA and 7.3 strikeouts per nine innings in 23 games this season, while giving up a batting average of .260 to his opponents.
+- In 26 games this season, the 27-year-old has put up an ERA of 3.99, with 8.9 strikeouts per nine innings.
+Opponents are hitting .232 against him.

 © 2023 Data Skrive.
 All rights reserved.